 Bakelalan Bird Watching Trip Report

 One of the few places that has been getting some bird watching attention is none other than the highland village of Bakelalan in Sarawak, Borneo.
-This is my Bakelalan birdwatching trip report for serious bird watchers, which was done in November 2018.
+This is my Bakelalan birdwatching trip report for serious birdwatchers, written in November 2018.

-First, Bakelalan or Ba’Kelalan is a village of the Lun Bawang tribe located in the northeast highlands of Sarawak, Malaysia.
-It is also in the district of Lawas, which can be easily accessed from Kota Kinabalu in Sabah or Miri in Sarawak.
+First, Bakelalan, or Ba’Kelalan, is a village of the Lun Bawang tribe in the northeastern highlands of Sarawak, Malaysia.
+It is also in the district of Lawas, easily accessible from Kota Kinabalu in Sabah or Miri in Sarawak.

 Getting here is quite a challenge, but then again, not complicated.
 However, for bird watchers or photographers, you can fly or even drive overland, passing the famous Paya Maga Wetlands.